Our bodies are designed to strut, step lively and generally move about…

 Even though we have modern amenities, we can still reach back into our “olden days” files and find ways to enjoy life with easy and fun activities.
 Let’s not give up.
 Let’s grow up – healthy, active, strong and wise.
 And let’s do it together with friends and family.

-If you want more information on specific ideas to add to your daily life in order to have fun and become healthy right at home, call Julia Johnson, Certified Personal Trainer in Chandler, Arizona at 480-264-9567.
+If you want more information on specific ideas to add to your daily life in order to have fun and become healthy right at home, call Julia Darrah, Certified Personal Trainer at 480-264-9567.
 She will come to your home, complete a full health assessment and consultation FREE OF CHARGE and get you and your family on the path to getting more active and living strong and healthy.

 Swollen Ankles and Weak Legs Keeping You Down?